 Join the LEAH Project

-*These are paid internships!!!
-Youth can earn up to $2,250 during the summer and $2700 during the school year.
+*Our internships are paid!!!
+Youth can earn up to $2,250 during the summer and $2000 during the school year.

 What are the Different Internship Opportunities?